openmusic-project/Tonnetz/README_Tonnetz.txt

 '-'  — Decreases the Zoom Level (the tiles' size.)

-These are only some of the key commands, we'll let you figure out the rest.
+These are only some of the key commands.
+Use the 'h' key for more help.